 Chime is a great option for anyone looking for an online-only checking account.
 If you’re looking for a fee-free banking option and ready to get rid of the hassle of brick-and-mortar banks, then this could be the right choice for you.

-Also, Chime is on our list of top banks that don’t use ChexSystems, so if you have a troubled banking history, no worries, you can still get an account.
+Also, Chime is on our list of top banks that don’t use ChexSystems, so if you have a troubled banking history, no worries, you can still get an online bank account.

 However, there are a few things you should keep in mind before signing up for a Chime bank account.
 The first thing you should consider is that you won’t have access to in-person support.